-Here we share our top 10 tips that are guaranteed to maximise your online recruitment strategy.
+Here we share our top 10 online recruitment strategies that are guaranteed to maximise your results online.

 Listing a salary will always be beneficial when advertising jobs.
 This is because a high percentage of candidates ONLY look for jobs with the salary listed.
 Some employers may not want to list a salary, but it is always advised to list a wide salary banding than none at all.

 No salary will reduce the application rate by as much as 60%.
 With more than 90% of candidates viewing your job already being in employment, you are effectively eliminating the hottest prospects from your campaign.

 Your opening introduction needs to grab the reader’s attention and persuade them to click on your advert.
 This is because when candidates search for jobs online, the first section of your job description is usually shown in the initial listings as a summary.
 Therefore the opening paragraph is effectively the advert for the full advert.

 For tips on what to include in your opening paragraph, download our eBook on writing the perfect job advert.